What Temperature Does Gasoline Freeze?

 Condensation in the tank

-Many experts recommend that prior to dramatic temperature drops, drivers fill their gas tanks to at least halfway full.
+Many experts recommend that prior to dramatic temperature drops, drivers fill their gas tanks to at least a quarter full.
 While it's nearly impossible for the gas inside your tank to freeze, the air left inside your gas tank has moisture in it.
 If temperatures drop low enough, it could cause that moisture to crystallize, falling into your gasoline and potentially clogging your fuel filter.

 Crystallization of gasoline